aguiarsc/zenhanced/README.md

 # ✨ Zenhanced

-**Zenhanced** is a minimalist Firefox CSS customization that transforms the Zen Browser into an even sleeker, more refined experience.
+**Zenhanced** is a minimalist Firefox CSS customization that transforms the Zen Browser into an even cleaner, more refined experience.

 It focuses on **cleaning up the UI**, **enhancing smooth transitions**, and **polishing every interaction** — creating a lightweight, distraction-free browsing environment.
 Tabs, toolbars, panels, and the start page are all redesigned with subtle animations, glass-like effects, and modern transparency to emphasize calmness and clarity.